 Submission of the thesis based on or partially based on conjointly published or unpublished work may be permitted.

-(c.) if enrolled as an on-campus student, or an external candidate approved to participate in the program, satisfactorily complete a program of coursework study and training as outlined under 'Areas of study'.
+(c.) if enrolled as an on-campus student, or an external candidate approved to participate in the program, satisfactorily complete a program of research training as outlined under 'Areas of study'.

 Doctor of Philosophy (Music Composition)